TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 ### User Vars
 -Risk (set to % risk per position or limit order).

+-EnableAutoProtect will place stop loss at break even when RR passes AutoProtectRRLevel and risk > 0.

+-AutoProtectRRLevel is the Reward:Risk level that will automatically move stop loss to break even using EnableAutoProtect.

 -MagicNumber (can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart).

--ProtectionATRMulti, TPATRMulti, and SLATRMulti (will change where the TP and SL line appear on the chart, and how far in profit "PROTECT" places stop loss).
+-TPPips and SLPips (will change where the TP and SL line appear on the chart).

 -HorizontalLineThickness - how thick SL, TP, and Limit lines are on the chart.